vilgaxDev/admin-_dashboard-/README.md

 **Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/b7a4eb2e-634f-4d27-9cc7-b1c8a60cb3e6) and start prompting.
+Simply visit the [Beachways Admin dashboard Project](https://lovable.dev/projects/b7a4eb2e-634f-4d27-9cc7-b1c8a60cb3e6) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.
+Changes made via Beachways Admin dashboard will be committed automatically to this repo.

 **Use your preferred IDE**